 • Previous experience developing test and verification procedures and plans on complex systems

 • Demonstrated success in working with multidisciplinary teams that have successfully delivered complex, high-precision electro-optical systems.

-• Knowledge of standards and current practices in this area of expertise, familiarity with Safety of machinery standards (ISO 13849) and robot safety requirements (ANSI R15.06)
+• Knowledge of standards and current practices in this area of expertise.

 • Flexibility to work outside of core business hours and travel to GMTO member locations, vendor premises and the GMT site in Chile when necessary to accomplish goals.
 Ability to work at an altitude of 8000 feet for extended periods

 • An MS degree in Electrical or Electronics Engineering or electro/mechanical engineering, or closely related degree with 10 years of relevant experience with electro/mechanical systems on complex technical projects